A plug for web standards

 Because there are some things about websites that are different from, say, text on paper.

-• More people — and things — can potentially ‘read’ a web page, for instance.
-Like Google.
+- More people — and things — can potentially ‘read’ a web page.
+Like Google, for instance.
 But not if it’s badly made.

 How will your site stand up?